avrbanac/preequalization/README.md

 Calculated values and KPIs need to be presented in a more understandable way than just as a plain number values.
 This presentation is beyond this project, but app module accompanying preEq library can give a crude idea on how to do that.

+## JavaFX APP

+There are some specific information on how to run JavaFX APP in separate [APP README file](app/README.md).

 ## Official documentation

 Basic information can be found in this [README](README.md) file.